-Is it true that fermented foods for SIBO cause gas and bloating in the small intestine?
-Can this make small intestinal bacterial overgrowth (SIBO) worse?
+Is it true that fermented foods for small intestinal bacterial overgrowth cause gas and bloating in the small intestine?
+Can this make things worse?

 To answer this question, it helps to understand that your small intestine should be mostly free of bacteria.
 In your large intestine, you’ll find large communities of bacteria that can travel upward to the small intestine and cause problems.
 The most common trigger of SIBO may be food poisoning or a stomach bug.

-Before you consider cutting fermented foods out of your diet to relieve SIBO, it's important to focus on restoring gut health.
+Before you consider cutting fermented foods out of your diet, it’s important to focus on restoring gut health.
 Two simple changes can help to encourage motility in the small intestine and rid it of bacterial overgrowth.